 Martin Luther King - I had a dream (1968)

 Jimi Hendrix - The Star Spangled Banner [ American Anthem ] ( Live at Woodstock 1969 )

 American politicians also approach identity in a very different way to their European counterparts; particularly in presidential elections where there is a tendency to create a vision of America that is consistent with the candidate's policy agenda.
 For example, in the reign of Abraham Lincoln, America was about going to war against the south to ensure the doctrine of equality included black Americans.
-In the reign of Ronald Regan, America was about the giving the individual freedom to make his or her own choices (unlike was the case in Communism).
+In the reign of Ronald Regan, America was about giving the individual American the freedom to make his or her own choices (unlike was the case in Communism).
 In the reign of George Bush Jr, America was about going to war in Iraq and Afghanistan to liberate the oppressed in Islamic countries while demonstrating American power.
-The one commonality is that there is a tendency to evoke a poorly defined “spirit” of the founding fathers, the Lincolns, Jefferensons and the Wasingtons so that the current agenda can be portrayed as the logic step from the steps of the historic heroes.
+The one commonality is that there is a tendency to evoke a poorly defined “spirit” of the founding fathers, the Lincolns, Jefferensons and the Washingtons so that the current agenda can be portrayed as the logical step that continues the steps of the historic heroes.

 In 2016, Hamilton stars gave vice-president elect Mike Pence a speech about their American values.

 Because the American Dream grew out of political action and America’s presidents constantly refer back to that action in their campaigns, the American identity is highly political.
 Whereas a French individual might express their identity through wine, food and approach to life, the American might do so by waving a flag in support of the founding fathers’ dream of freedom or carrying a firearm to support the 1st amendment of the constitution.